CommonAccord/DataGovernanceModules/README.md

 The goal is to impplement modular data governance agreements in CCS format, and to connect that with standards for documents, ontologies and technologies that implement them.

+We'll work from a couple of directions towards a full solution.